Xilinx/PYNQ/docs/source/pynq_sd_card.rst

    BSP_${BOARD} := mybsp.bsp
    BITSTREAM_${BOARD} := mybitstream.bsp

 where ``${BOARD}`` is also the name of the board.
-The ARCH should be arm for Zynq-7000 or aarch64 for Zynq UltraScale+.
+The ARCH should be *arm* for Zynq-7000 or *aarch64* for Zynq UltraScale+.
 If no bitstream is provided then the one included in the BSP will be used by default.
-All paths should be relative to the board directory.
+All paths in this file should be relative to the board directory.

 To customise the BSP a ``petalinux_bsp`` folder can be included in the board directory the contents of which will be added to the provided BSP before the